knonsense/.github/profile/README.md

 A small CGI company was founded by two high-school friends who started out making videos on their phones.
 Now they employ a few more artists and a business manager.

+* Plans for expansion from home to office.

+* Transition from BYOD to company provided devices.

+* The employees are proficient in multiple OS’s (Linux, Windows, MacOs).

+* Consolidate data to centralized location.

 ## Team Members